 Tuition and fees for subsequent years may vary.
 Other expenses include books and expenses related to the nursing program.
 For more information regarding tuition and fees, please consult the Financial Information section of this catalog.

-Students are responsible for the costs of the following required items: Uniforms and lab jacket; shoes; name tag; bandage scissors; watch indicating seconds; stethoscope.
+Students are responsible for the costs of the following required item uniforms, shoes, name tag, bandage scissors, watch indicating seconds, stethoscope, and penlight.

 Nursing students are responsible for their own transportation to clinical facilities throughout the program.

-Commencement activity expenses include the cost of the nursing pin for the college pinning ceremony and the cost of the cap and gown for the graduation ceremony.
-These expenses vary each year.
+Commencement activity expenses include the cost of the nursing pin for the college commencement ceremony (pinning) and the cost of the cap and gown for the university commencement ceremony (graduation).
+These expenses may vary each year.
 Students may inquire in the nursing office for an estimate of current costs.